Kitchener Brain Injury Lawyers

 -

-Avoid discussing fault or minimizing your symptoms with insurers
+Avoid minimizing symptoms when speaking with insurers

 -

-Talk to a Kitchener brain injury lawyer today
+Speak with a Kitchener brain injury lawyer

 Complete this form and someone from our office will contact you to arrange a free consultation.
 We work on a contingency basis, meaning you do not have to pay unless we resolve your claim successfully.